If you want a versatile, easy to use backyard cooker then you should get a a pellet grill. It makes smoking, grilling and cooking a breeze.

 It is very hard to find faults with the Tailgater 20

-- EZ-Fold Legs: The EZ-Fold leg system is perfect for transportation or setting up the smoker in the back of the pickup.
+- EZ-Fold Legs: The EZ-Fold leg system is made it super easy for us to transport it as well as set it up in our pickup.

 - Versatile: The Tailgater is not just a one-stop grill.
-Grill, braise, bake, roast or smoke your meats to perfection.
+We were also able to braise, bake, roast or smoke our meats to perfection.

 - Efficient: Using only 300 watts in the first 4 minutes and then only 50 watts after the initial 4 minutes the Tailgater is super efficient.

-The Tailgater is the perfect grill for anyone who loves taking their grill with them.
+The Tailgater is the perfect grill for anyone who loves taking their grill with them like our family.
 If that’s on a camping trip, to a tailgate or a friends backyard, this is perfect for you.

 The Bottom Line: Want to take your smoker with you?
 This is absolutely perfect!